meta-l/betrayal/README.md

 # betrayal
 Simple internal mail relay abuse script

+Came from being on site once, and having to do it all by hand to multiple recipients.
+Never again! :)

 Takes list of target email addresses, text file with mail body and source email address.
 Best used with SET and trojan'd login page